 This list includes classic children's books as well as classic texts often found on teens' high school reading lists, which have been adapted into graphic novels.

-Louisa May Alcott's Little Women is arguably one of the most adapted classics of all time.
+Little Women is arguably one of the most adapted classics of all time.
 This graphic novel retelling preserves the original characters' personalities, but the story is set in current times.
 The characters face challenges and circumstances relevant to modern youth, including issues of race, identity, illness, and family.